metametadata/cljs-elmish-examples/README.md

 frontend.core=> ((:dispatch-action counter-example) :increment)
 ```
-* component functions (init, view-model, view, control, reconcile) can passed around in "spec" maps for easier
+* component functions (init, view-model, view, control, reconcile) can be passed around in "spec" maps for easier
 middleware wrapping and using in generic components:

 ```clj